Optimal preparation of the $W$ state for qubits with XY coupling: Model and setup

-The error above is nonnegative and vanishes if we reach the target state.
 In Fig.~\ref{fig:Evalues}(b), we plot the error as a function of the total time $\tau$.
-The time evolution does not change the error $\cal E$ from its initial value of $2/3$.
-The Hamiltonian with an initial $(1,0,0)$ state leads to normalized final states of the form $|\psi(\tau)\rangle=(\alpha-i\beta, 2i\beta, 2i\beta)$, where $\alpha$ and $\beta$ are two real numbers, all of which have the same error $\cal E$ with respect to the $W$ state.
-It is not surprising that we cannot evolve the state adiabatically because the initial state is degenerate.
-Even if an adiabatic trajectory existed, adiabatic solutions only reach the target state in long timescales.
-Here, we wish to find a solution that reaches the target state in the minimum amount of time.
+The adiabatic evolution does not change the error $\cal E$ from its initial value of $2/3$.
+The Hamiltonian with an initial state $|\psi_1\rangle$, leads to normalized final states of the form $|\psi(\tau)\rangle=(\alpha-i\beta, 2i\beta, 2i\beta)$, where $\alpha$ and $\beta$ are real numbers.
+All of these final states have the same error $\cal E$ with respect to the $W$ state.
+It is not surprising that we cannot reach the target state adiabatically because the initial state is one of three degenerate ground states, and the initial energy gap is zero.